 There is change to the social and healthcare landscapes throughout the UK.
 The evolution of health and social care should include seeing supported housing as an integrated part of the different systems within the 4 nations.
 For this to occur it is important for supported housing to have the type of oversight I have described.

 This blog post is the third in the “What is Supported Housing?”
 Series.
 To summarise so far I have suggested that supported housing:

 Is where someone with an additional needs lives, for the duration of that need, irrespective of who the landlord is

-Should be regulated (see my next blog post)
+Should be regulated and overseen (see my next blog post)

 Should be commissioned, funded and “measured” according to Value Generation principles

 The UK Government is working on draft social care legislation for England and devolved governments have yet to integrate supported housing into the health and social care mainstream.
 Supported housing, not least its funding, should be part of the health and social care mainstream.